josephsalmon/AVp/README.md

 and Available on ArXiV at http://arxiv.org/abs/1410.5014

-The Demo_AVP.py would provide an exemple of the Adaptive Validation on two cases:
+The Demo_AVP.py provides an exemple of the Adaptive Validation on two cases:

 -the Lasso

 -the Thresholded Ridge Regression

 ##Dependencies